 The use of gold leaf is to show the sacred value of these Yezidi women, in spite of all they have suffered at the hands of ISIS.
 It is symbolic of the restoration of dignity.

-The paintings have been exhibited in the UK Houses of Parliament, DfID and Buckingham Palace to advocate on their behalf.
+The paintings have been exhibited in the UK Houses of Parliament, DfID, Buckingham Palace and Lambeth Palace to advocate on their behalf.